daphneaugier/daphneaugier/README.md

 ### Welcome to my Github profile!

-- 🔭  I’m currently working on my personal website and Mercure chat
+- 🔭  I’m currently working on my personal website and on a Discourse plugin

-- 🌱  I’m currently learning Mercure on Symfony framework
+- 🌱  I’m currently learning Ruby for Discourse plugin creation

 - 📫  How to reach me: daphne.augier@gmail.com